 In November 2006 we were debt-free (only our mortgage of $53K) and then it all came crashing in on us.
 Thankfully, we had credit cards to help us through the hard times.
 We were debt-free before; we can do it again.

 Mrs. Accountability is the mother of the family, primarily in charge of the finances, and the sole contributor to this blog.
-Mrs. A works four days a week at a “regular” job, and also keeps the books for Mr. A.
+Mrs. A works four days a week at a “regular” job and also blogs in her spare time.

-Eldest Accountability son aka Big A is in his twenties and will always live at home because he has Down Syndrome.
+Eldest Accountability son aka Big A is in his thirties and will always live at home because he has Down Syndrome.